 - "Oh, Mary, this is a black art to change your shape.
 No, I cannot, I cannot stop my mouth; it's God's work I do."
 (Abigail, Act 3, p.107)

 The second major theme in The Crucible (and one that teachers often ask about) is fear and hysteria.
-The fear caused by the thought of supernatural evil in Salem causes the characters in the play to turn a blind eye to logic and instead believe in claims not backed by actual “hard as rock” proof.
-Below are some of the Crucible quotes that relate to this theme.
+The fear caused by the thought of supernatural evil in Salem causes the characters in the play to turn a blind eye to logic and instead believe in claims not backed by actual "hard as rock" proof.
+Below are a few Crucible quotes that relate to this theme.

 "There is a misty plot afoot so subtle we should be criminal to cling to old respects and ancient friendships.
 I have seen too many frightful proofs in court - the Devil is alive in Salem, and we dare not quail to follow wherever the accusing finger points!"
 (Hale, Act 2, p.
 68)